bandapalliMonish/Snake-Game/README.md

 # Snake-Game
-A snake game GUI developed using the python programming
+Created a captivating snake game using the turtle model in Python, where the player navigates the snake to consume food for growth and survival.